FLAMEGPU/ABM_Framework_Comparisons/README.md

 + [ ] Multi-stage docker build with a development and runtime image would improve file size and portability (with an entrypoint to `runall.sh`)
 + [ ] Provide a smaller dockerfile not based on a CUDA dockerfile for non-GPU benchmarking.
 + [ ] Repast4Py would be a good addition.
++ [ ] Scripts included hardcoded path locations (from upstream, and for expected locations in-container).

 ## Containers